Enys Gardens Bluebells Festival 2025: Dates, Art Exhibition & Oil Painting Classes

 Explore Enys Garden Bluebell Festival

-There are footpaths throughout the gardens and wild woodlands — dogs on leads are also welcome too!
-As well as Parc Lye, where the spring flower walk of bluebells are situated, there is plenty to explore:
+There are footpaths throughout the gardens and wild woodlands — dogs on leads are also welcome too — with plenty to explore:

-• The stumpery (made of upturned chestnut trees)
+• The Stumpery: A whimsical arrangement of upturned chestnut trees.

-During the festival, alongside 10 other Cornish artists, I’ll have a selection of beautifully framed original oil paintings of Cornwall and scenes from along the South West Coast path — all available for purchase alongside my popular mini oil paintings, limited edition prints & greetings cards.
-I’ll also be running pop-up oil painting classes >
+This festival holds a special place in my heart.
+For the fifth year, alongside 10 other Cornish artists, I’ll have a selection of framed original oil paintings capturing Cornwall and scenes from along the South West Coast path.
+These will be available for purchase, alongside my popular mini oil paintings, limited edition prints and greetings cards

 I was fortunate to meet Rachel at her Enys Exhibition.
 She’s as delightful as her paintings.
 I love that each painting has a story.
 The colours she uses and the way she depicts the light makes you feel like you could walk straight into her paintings and never want to leave.
 It brings me a sense of joy and peace.